claritychallenge/clarity2023-workshop/programme.md

 Clarity-2023 will be a one-day workshop with a single track.

 The morning will focus on <b>hearing aid speech intelligibility prediction</b> and will present the outcomes 2nd Clarity Prediction Challenge.
-The afternoon will focus on <b>hearing aid speech enhancement</b> and will conclude with a discussion of requirements for the 3rd Clarity Enhancement Challenge.
+The afternoon will focus on <b>hearing aid speech enhancement</b> including a presentation of plans for 3rd Clarity Enhancement Challenge.

 Provisional timings and session details are provided below.
 All times are in Dublin local time (UTC+1).